 The IComponent GetFields method shall return a collection of the component fields as per FieldCollection in IField.h in [SMP_FILES].

 ECSS-E-ST-40-07_1440039

-The IComponent GetUuid method shall return a reference to the Uuid of the component, as per Uuid.h in [SMP_FILES].
+The IComponent GetUuid method shall return a reference to the UUID of the component, as per Uuid.h in [SMP_FILES].